 Below is an example, which evaluates to several possibilities.

 All returns must provide the same type of values.
-Do note that the return statement
+Even if

 there are nested conditions, all returns yield back a value to the algorithm.